excellarateinc/voyage-api-java/readme_docs/SECURITY.md

 #### Technical Notes

 ##### AWS SMS Service Integration
 By default, Voyage API integrates with Amazon [AWS SNS](http://docs.aws.amazon.com/sns/latest/dg/SMSMessages.html) as the text message provider.
-In order for the API to facilitate SMS deliveries, an AWS account must be provided within the configuration of the API.
-See the [Deploy](DEPLOY) section for instructions on how to apply the AWS credentials.
+In order for the API to faciliate SMS deliveries, an AWS account must be provided within the configuration of the API.
+See the [Deploy](#deploy) section for instructions on how to apply the AWS credentials.

 ##### VerificationServletFilter
 The VerificationServletFilter located at `/src/main/groovy/voyage/security/VerificationServletFilter.groovy` intercepts incoming requests by authenticated users and examines the User account to see if the `User.isVerifyRequired` is true.
 If the isVerifyRequired is true, then the request is immediately stopped and an error message is returned to the consumer notifying them that the user must complete the User Verification process.